crate/crate/docs/general/dml.rst

-When inserting rows with the ``VALUES`` clause all data is validated in terms of data types compatibility and compliance with defined :ref:`_table_constraints`, and if there are any issues an error message is returned and no rows are inserted.
+When inserting rows with the ``VALUES`` clause all data is validated in terms of data types compatibility and compliance with defined :ref:`constraints <table_constraints>`, and if there are any issues an error message is returned and no rows are inserted.

 Inserting multiple rows at once (aka. bulk insert) can be done by defining multiple values for the ``INSERT`` statement::